Name tag with your Puppy's Name & Your contact information

 Puppy or Tearless Baby shampoo

 High Value Training treats.
-We like to use freeze dried liver from Stewart’s.
+We like to use freeze dried beef liver.

 Enzymatic cleaner for accidents(we like Angry Orange)